International Day of the World’s Indigenous PeopleBy Nepali Patro (Sudan Bhattarai Upadhyaya) in International Days .

 Indigenous peoples’ traditional lifestyles are a source of their flexibility, which can also pose a threat at times when there is some kind of contagious diseases.
 For example, most of these communities have regular large traditional gatherings to mark special events as harvests, coming of age ceremonies, etc. Whereas, indigenous communities also live in multi-generational housing, which puts the Indigenous peoples and their families, under the risk of contagious diseases.

 Indigenous peoples face food insecurity as a result of the loss of their traditional lands and territories or even climate change effects.
 Indigenous peoples are affected by climate change impacts because they rely on fragile ecosystems for their livelihoods, and they also hold many of the solutions to the climate crisis.
-Examples can be, they use traditional indigenous knowledge of the environment and weather patterns passed down through one generation to another, and are very crucial for monitoring and mitigating climate change impacts.
+Examples can be, they use traditional indigenous knowledge of the environment and weather patterns passed down from one generation to another, and are very crucial for monitoring and mitigating climate change impacts.
 Indigenous peoples also have knowledge of diverse local crop varieties that can help increase adaptability and durability in the agricultural sector for a long time.

 Thus, In order to raise awareness of the basic needs and necessities of indigenous peoples, every year August 9 commemorates the International Day of the World’s Indigenous Peoples.
 Especially now, by observing this day we can observe their traditional knowledge, voices, and wisdom of indigenous peoples and use them as well.